SamStudio8/samstudio8.github.io.off/_posts/2015-07-21-secure-six.md

 What's more is the site was definitely receiving traffic and I could access it outside of work without error.

-I dismissed the problem as a quirk of Sanger's network which has been known to do funny things with web cache in the past[^1], until a bug report from Germany rolled in.
+I dismissed the problem as a quirk of Sanger's network which has been known to do funny things with web cache in the past, until a bug report from Germany rolled in.
 The same website was not accessible from their home ISP on the continent.

 "It works for me", I thought, and clearly for the majority of other users too.
 I could access